 River cruises Europe – what to expect

 The surge in popularity for European river cruises makes choosing the best river cruise for you more difficult.
-There is lots of choice.
+There are lots of choices.
 River cruises are diverse in terms of activities, type of cruise – from historic tours to floating luxury – and the river you choose to cruise on.

 Choosing the right river cruise requires plenty of planning.
 While ocean cruises are seasonally driven to some degree, European river cruises are tied to seasonality.
 Typically, river cruises run from April to October in Europe.
 In winter, high water can prevent boats from sailing under low river bridges, though some firms operate Christmas and winter river cruises.